 Workbench-managed Snowflake Credentials

 Posit Workbench has a native integration for Snowflake that includes support for managed Snowflake OAuth credentials.
-See The Snowflake AI Data Cloud - Mobilize Data, Apps, and AI for more information on Snowflake.
+See The Snowflake AI Data Cloud - Mobilize Data, Apps, and AI for more information.

-Workbench-managed Snowflake credentials allow you to sign in with a Snowflake role and account from the home page and be immediately granted access to data warehouses and compute resources using your existing Snowflake identity.
-Managed credentials avoid the burden (and risk) of manually entering your Snowflake credentials when connecting to Snowflake.
+Workbench-managed Snowflake credentials allow you to sign in with a Snowflake role and account from the home page granting you access to data warehouses and compute resources using your existing Snowflake identity.
+Managed credentials eliminate the burden (and risk) of manually entering your Snowflake credentials when connecting to Snowflake.

-Workbench-managed Snowflake credentials are refreshed automatically while your session is active.
+Workbench-managed Snowflake credentials automatically refresh while your session is active.

 Starting a Session with Workbench-managed Snowflake credentials

-See Starting a Session with Workbench-managed credentials for more information on how to enable Snowflake credentials for use in new sessions.
+Enabling Snowflake credentials for use in new sessions is covered in the Starting a Session with Workbench-managed credentials section.
 If the Snowflake selection is not available, then your administrator has not configured the integration.

-The Snowflake integration provides a few extra controls for interacting with roles.
+The Snowflake integration provides a additional controls for interacting with roles.

 This begins the authentication flow.
-Once that account is signed in, the default role under that account is resolved and added to the list.
+Once that account is signed in, the Default Role under that account resolves and displays in the list.
+There may be quite a few roles, so collapse sections and accounts as desired.

 If a role was specified, then a temporary role is added to the list of credentials, but it remains disabled until sign-in is complete.
-It is removed if the sign-in fails.
+It is removed if the sign-in fails or you cancel the sign-in flow.

 Snowflake CLI